-

 The meeting notice must inform the public of the time, date, place, and subject matter of the meeting.
 A TID amendment notice must also include the purpose and cost of the amendment.

-No. Under state law, the notices do not have to include a legal description or parcel numbers in the public hearing notice; however, it may be helpful to include a small map or street locations to describe the area in the TID.
+No. Under state law, the hearing notices do not have to include a legal description or parcel numbers; however, it may be helpful to include a small map or street locations to describe the area in the TID.

 For a TID creation, the notice should include a description of the planned projects but does not need to include individual costs.